gsuuon/tabenol/notes/Design.md

 let produceExecutable queryDefinition =
     // processes a query definition into something ready to execute given an objectstore
-    // returns a list of keys (may need a wrapper / helper to this)
+    // returns a list of keys

     switch queryDefinition.command
         urlStarts